mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 - Installing several "distributions" like LunarVIM
 - Trying Evil mode (Emacs with Vim keys)

 With each attempt I would hit some _magic_ or complexity that I didn't understand and couldn't figure out how to override.
-On the occasion that things worked, some little update/change would break my configuration and the rest of the day was spent fixing it.
+On the occaison that things worked, some little update/change would break my configuration and the rest of the day was spent fixing it.

 ## A New Way Forward

-### The "Kickstart" I Needed
+### The Kickstart I Needed

 [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) spoke to me.
 Not a distribution, but a "starting point for Neovim that is: Small, Single-file, Completely Documented".
 I watched [the video](https://www.youtube.com/watch?v=m8C0Cq9Uv9o) and if there was a T-shirt I probably would have bought it as well.
 With new hope, I went to work.